Citing your information sources is necessary in order to:

 Enable further research: When you document others’ research in your work, you provide your reader with a path to additional sources they can consult for more information, enabling them to continue their own research on the same, or a related, topic.

 Avoid plagiarism: Plagiarism is the act of not giving credit to the sources of information you use in your writing.
 The responsibility of academic integrity rests with each researcher, from student to professional.
 Plagiarism is a serious offense in any intellectual community and is subject to disciplinary action at most academic institutions, including BCC!

 Ensure academic integrity: You do not need to cite common knowledge.
 For example, you do not need to cite the fact that Thomas Jefferson was the third president of the United States, but you would need to cite your source of information for the number of slaves he inherited from his father.
 Academic honesty requires citing anything you write or create that includes the words, or refers to the ideas, of another person.

 How do I know which style to use?

 Use the style recommended by your instructor; if none is recommended, choose one style and stick with it for consistency's sake.
 Both the Library and the Writing Center have access to style manuals for the major citation styles.

 MLA - Serves scholars in the humanities (especially literature).
-When citing, emphasis is placed on authorship; therefore, MLA style require the author’s name within the physical text (i.e. in-text citation).
 Since many humanities scholars work with texts from all time periods, currency is not always essential.
-MLA’s “Works Cited” page features the date towards the end of the citation.
+When citing, emphasis is placed on authorship; while both MLA and APA require the author’s name within the physical text (i.e. in-text citation), MLA does not require a date.
+For the full citation on the “Works Cited” page, MLA features the date towards the end of the citation.

 APA - The sciences and social sciences are often concerned with currency of information; hence, researchers place emphasis on the date a work was created.
 APA style observes this by featuring the date immediately after the author’s name in the “References” page.
 Dates are also required for in-text citations.